delleceste/brutefir-conf/README.md

 If the parameter equals *off*, brutefir is stopped.

 Additionally, the script calls *mpc* (MPD control application) so that the audio device in *MPD* is switched to the *loopback* device targeted by brutefir or to the native device (if the parameter is *off*)

-# The filters/ directory

-Contains the filters, each under a directory named after the speaker distance from the front wall.
-For example, a dir named *120* shall contain filters designed for speaker placement at 120cm from the front wall.
-Further documentation shall define other distances, such as the listening position.

-To simplify and minimize editing the brutefir configuration file, two symbolic links:
-- LF.raw  (Left Filter)
-- RF.raw  (Right Filter)
-shall point to the *.raw* filter in use for the *current* configuration.

 # The doc/ directory
 It shall contain at least two plots (PNG format), each one with two curves: uncorrected and corrected: